danielealbano/cachegrand/docs/architecture/hashtable.md

 The contention has a number of different side effects, in general it will waste resources and/or increasing the time required to carry out operations.

-When it comes to hashtables some platforms prefer to put a big lock around the it others prefer a share-nothing architecture, quite common in the Scala world.
+When it comes to hashtables some platforms prefer to put a big lock around it others prefer a share-nothing architecture, quite common in the Scala world.

-While the last approach provides really good performances while keeping things simple, the share-nothing architecture requires partitioning the data and threating these partition as separated entities managed via one specific thread.
+While the last approach provides excellent performances while keeping things simple, the share-nothing architecture requires partitioning the data and treating these partition as separated entities managed via one specific thread.
 With this kind of architecture, all the contention is shifted on the components used to communicate between these nodes, which usually are queues: all the operations on the queues will be "gated" by locks or atomic operations, which are very low-level locks, therefore 16 threads translates to spreading the contention on 16 possible queues.

 With cachegrand we took the challenge heads-on and developed a new approach - after 1 year of research and development - capable of spreading the contention all over the hashtable, proportionally to the size of it, dramatically reducing the gating effect!